1991 Desert Storm Air War. 30 Years ago today. Monogram 1/48 F-117 “High Tech” kit Toxic Avenger

 This is one of my builds for Chuck Villanueva's @uscusn

-informal group build.
+informal Desert Storm group build.

-This is the scale "high tech" kit.
+This is the 1/48 scale Monogram "high tech" kit.
 It came with a few photo etched parts included in the box.
 Overall it was an enjoyable build... until it came time to apply the kit supplied decals.

 The Monogram decals refused to work.
 Nothing I did made them any better.
 They wrinkled... they shriveled up, they refused to lay down flat... and the one or two decals that did behave, looked horrible because they had silvered.
 I parked it and then our host Chuck Villanueva came to the rescue and sent me the decals you see on the plane now.

-Even though this is called a fighter, it is not a fighter jet.
+Even though this is called a Stealth fighter, it is not a fighter jet.
 Instead it carried bombs.
 I will not bore you with reposting the story behind these jets.
 Chuck did a fine job of that when he posted his earlier today.

 If you are interested you can see how this model was built by following this link to the build journal.